 Conphidance has also played other strong roles including a recurring guest star role on the CBS comedy, Bob Hearts Abishola, Emmy award winning “Atlanta” (FX), “American Gods” (Starz), a recurring role on “Complications” (USA Network), “Fist Fight” comedy film, opposite Ice Cube, “Good Behavior” (TNT), “Valor” (The CW), “Survivor’s Remorse” (Starz), “Six” (History Channel), and the Daytime Emmy Award winning “The Inspectors” (CBS).
 Additionally, he has worked as a musician in films and TV shows, including “Constantine” (NBC).
 Over the years, he has also worked on commercials and industrials across the U.S and oversees.
 His most notable theatrical performance was playing Joseph Asagai in “A Raisin in the Sun.”

 Conphidance produced his first feature, titled “Klippers”, in Atlanta and is currently working on his second.
 He also writes scripts for film and TV, and has completed projects ready for production.

-After starting an African dance group with his siblings, he developed his own choreography, traveling around the U.S, drumming and dancing, fusing traditional and modern African elements with pop culture.
-He sets time out to work with youths by volunteering, mentoring, and uplifting their hearts through African dance and drumming.
+Conphidance has a passion for music and writes for aspiring artists while penning songs for his debut album.
+He also sets time out to work with youths by volunteering, mentoring, and uplifting their hearts through African dance and drumming.
 Through the arts, he strives to inspire the world toward positivity by building self-confidence one person at a time.
 They say his courage is greater than his fear, which makes him Conphidance; “CON” stands for Conscious, “PH” for Philosophical, and “I-DANCE” represents Entertainer – basically he is a conscious, philosophical, entertainer.